TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 - Distance to make from the hotel

-What type of animal you like to see and how much time you have for the trip are important factors, deciding the wildlife reserve for the trip.
-E.g Yala national park is the best place to see leopard and bear on the island.
+What type of animal you like to see and how much time you have for the trip are important factors, in deciding the wildlife reserve for the trip.
+E.g Yala national park is the best place to see leopards and bears on the island.
 No other national park on the island gives you the opportunity to see leopards not only in Sri Lanka but also in the entire world.
 Because Yala national park has the highest number of leopards compared to its size.

-As I have written above the animals you spot in the jungle is largely varied depending on the national park. and second, the most imp0riatnt factor in deciding a national park for the safari is the distance from your hotel or residence.
-For E.g one day safari to Yala national park from Colombo will be a daunting task, and the Udawalawe national park is the best bet for your safari trip.
+As I have written above the animals you spot in the jungle is largely varied depending on the national park, the most important factor in deciding on a national park for the safari is the distance from your hotel or residence.
+For E.g one day Sri Lanka tour to safari to Yala national park from Colombo will be a daunting task and the one-day trip to Udawalawe national park from your hotel in Colombo.
+Udawalawe safari is very convenient to visit from a beach resort on the south coast of the west coast as well as from Colombo.

-Usually, Yala national park is within easy reach for travellers, who stay in southern Sri Lanka and in Udawalawe is the most convenient place to reach for travellers from the west coast.
-Minneriya is the best safari spot for travellers, who visit the cultural triangle of Sri Lanka.
+Usually, Yala national park is within easy reach for travellers, and it is a popular tourist attraction Hambantota.
+And Udawalawe is the most convenient place to reach for travellers from the west coast.
+Minneriya is the best safari spot for travellers, who venture on a cultural tour based on the cultural triangle of Sri Lanka.

 ANIMALS TO SEE ON SRI LANKA SAFARI HOLIDAYS

-The visitors see leopard along with other animals such as bear, Elephant, crocodile very often during the safari in Sri Lanka.
+The visitors see leopards along with other animals such as bears, elephants, and crocodiles very often during the safari in Sri Lanka.
 Yala and Wilpattu are the most popular wildlife reserve to see leopards and in fact, Yala is the best place in the world to spot this big cat due to its largest concentration within any park of its size in the world.

-Sri Lankan leopard is a sub-species of the leopard and it is the biggest carnivore in the jungle.
-It might be very default to spot leopards in India even in Africa but in the Sri Lankan case, it is totally different.
+The Sri Lankan leopard is a sub-species of the leopard and it is the biggest carnivore in the jungle.
+It might be very difficult to spot leopards in India even in Africa but in the Sri Lankan case, it is totally different.

-Different landscape, vegetation, even animals show many differences if you have been to African national parks.
-E.g the Sri Lanka elephants are a little bit smaller than African elephants and you do not see that every animal carrying the tasks.
+Different landscapes, vegetation, and even animals show many differences if you have been to African national parks.
+E.g the Sri Lanka elephants are a little bit smaller than African elephants and you do not see every animal carrying the tasks.

 HOW EASY TO BOOK SRI LANKA SAFARI HOLIDAYS?